vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 then the number of required tokens is doubled, up to a maximum of 1600 (if someone pays 1.5 million to spam us for 60 seconds so be it).

 All parameters are up to discussion/governance vote.
+A change of parameters is taking effect in the epoch following the acceptance of the corresponding proposals.

 ## More detailed description: